Dekamik/farstu/README.md

 Stand in the directory where you put your `app.toml` and run `farstu`.
 The app should now be running at the configured port (default `http://localhost:8080`).

+## Running the application on kiosk mode on Raspberry Pi

+1. Install unclutter with `sudo apt install unclutter`
+2. Copy the contents of the autostart file into either:
+    a.
+The local autostart (`/home/pi/.config/lxsession/LXDE-pi/autostart`)
+    b.
+The global autostart (`/etc/xdg/lxsession/LXDE-pi/autostart`)
+3. Restart the raspberry pi

 ### Development